Treatment Philosophies for Loeys-Dietz Syndrome

 Treatment and management differ from person to person because LDS can affect individuals in different ways.

-Loeys-Dietz syndrome can produce symptoms throughout the whole body and multidisciplinary care allows medical specialists from different disciplines to address different symptoms and areas of the body.
+Loeys-Dietz syndrome can produce symptoms throughout the whole body.
+With multidisciplinary care, medical specialists from different disciplines can address different areas of the body.

 This team may include a primary care provider, cardiologist, orthopedist, clinical geneticist, ophthalmologist, cardiothoracic surgeon, mental health professional, and any other specialists needed to treat a patient’s symptoms.